jtheisen/squil/readme.md

 First, you need Docker installed.
 When you're unfamiliar with it, just go to [Docker](https://www.docker.com/get-started) and install Docker Desktop for your operating system.
-It comes with a user interface to start and stop installed containers, but the installation itself should be done in a terminal.
+It comes with a user interface to start and stop installed containers, but the SQuiL installation itself should be done in a terminal.

 Install or update the SQuiL image with